 - mandatory parole period of 2 years.

-In many cases, Colorado prosecutors charge people with an attempt to commit the offense (when the person is unsuccessful in disarming the law enforcement officer).
+In many cases, Colorado prosecutors charge you with an attempt to commit the offense (when you are unsuccessful in disarming the law enforcement officer).
 The attempt is a Class 6 felony and is punishable by:

 - up to $100,000 in fines, and